AdobeDocs/workfront-learn.en/help/fusion/1-welcome-to-workfront-fusion/workfront-fusion-overview.md

 To complete the exercises in the Workfront Fusion learning paths, you will need a Workfront test drive.
 If you already have a test drive, we recommend a new one for this training.

 Request a practice environment by filling out [this form](https://forms.office.com/r/f1J8HRGrNY).
-If you’re unable to access the form, send your name, email address, and company name to wfttstdr@adobe.com.
+If you're unable to access the form, send your name, email address, and company name to wfttstdr@adobe.com.

 ### Access Workfront Fusion for practice

 Workfront does not offer Workfront Fusion test drives.
-To practice as you complete the tutorials, request access to Workfront Fusion from your organization’s Workfront Fusion administrator.
+To practice as you complete the tutorials, request access to Workfront Fusion from your organization's Workfront Fusion administrator.

 ### Step-by-step instructions on completing the walkthrough exercises